redhat-developer/s2i-dotnetcore/README.md

 -------------------

 The `templates` folder contains OpenShift templates.
 Some of these will be shipped with OpenShift.
+Templates under the `templates/community` folder are provided and maintained by the community.
+They are not supported or kept up-to-date by the maintainers of this repository and may fail when used with newer versions of .NET Core.

 If a template is not on your OpenShift installation, you can import it:

 ```